Brokeback Mountain: Characters' sexuality

 Critics and the cast and crew disagreed as to whether the film's two protagonists were homosexual, bisexual, heterosexual, or should be free of any sexual orientation classification.
-The film was frequently referred to in the media as the "gay cowboy movie", but a number of reviewers noted that both Jack and Ennis were bisexual.
+The film was frequently referred to in the media as the "gay cowboy movie", but a number of reviewers claimed that both Jack and Ennis were bisexual.
 Sex researcher Fritz Klein said that the film was "a nice film with two main characters who were bisexual" and suggested that the character of Jack is more "toward the gay side" of the spectrum and Ennis is "a bit more toward the straight side".

 Gyllenhaal said in 2006 that Ennis and Jack were straight men who "develop this love, this bond," saying in a Details interview: "I approached the story believing that these are actually two straight guys who fall in love."
 However, in 2015, he told The Hollywood Reporter that this was a "gay love story", and that his character was the more "overtly gay" of the two.
 Ledger told Time magazine in 2005: "I don't think Ennis could be labeled as gay.
 Without Jack Twist, I don't know that he ever would have come out.
 I think the whole point was that it was two souls that fell in love with each other."

 Others said they felt the characters' sexuality was meant to be ambiguous.
 Clarence Patton and Christopher Murray of New York's Gay City News wrote that Ennis and Jack's experiences were metaphors for "many men who do not identify as gay or even queer, but who nevertheless have sex with other men".
 Entertainment Weekly wrote that "everyone called it 'The Gay Cowboy Movie' until they saw it.
 In the end, Ang Lee's 2005 love story wasn't gay or straight, just human."
 Tom Ciorciari of EFilmCritic.com wrote: "We later see Jack eagerly engage Lureen sexually, with no explanation as to whether he is bisexual, so in need of physical intimacy that anyone, regardless of gender, will do, or merely very adept at faking it."